juliangrtz/removeASLR/README.md

 # iOS-pie-remover

-This is a tool which flips the MH_PIE bit in an iOS application, meaning Address Space Layout Randomization (ASLR) is being disabled (not in the kernel of course).
+This tool flips the `MH_PIE` bit in an iOS application, meaning PIE address randomization (Position-Independent Executable) is being disabled; but not in the kernel, of course.
 Both 32- and 64-bit executables are supported.

 ## Usage